WaylonWalker/waylonwalker.com/pages/til/global-gitignore-considered-useful.md

 I've never found a great use for a global `.gitignore` file.
-Mostly I fear that by adding a lot of the common things like `.pyc` files it will be missing from the project and inevitibly be commited to the project by someone else.
+Mostly I fear that by adding a lot of the common things like `.pyc` files it will be missing from the project and inevitably be committed to the project by someone else.

 ## Personal Tools